 Several HYPE applications are used as demonstrators in on-going research and development projects to train users and collect feedback on existing services.
 Some examples are given below:

-- The seasonal forecasts from Hypeweb are used by the EU H2020 projects IMPREX (Grant No 641811) and CLARA (Grant No 730482) when communicating usefulness and skills of seasonal forecasts with users.
+- The seasonal forecasts from Hypeweb were used by the EU H2020 projects IMPREX (Grant No 641811) and CLARA (Grant No 730482) when communicating usefulness and skills of seasonal forecasts with users.
 IMPREX brings together 23 partners from 9 countries and CLARA 10 partners from across Europe.
 Train your forecast-based decision-making with the Call For Water Game.

 The HYPE climate-change impact data for Europe has been further refined to assess the impact of various scenarios, combining the effects of societal evolution and measure programmes for nutrient reduction in the Baltic Sea.
 The Baltic is suffering from eutrophication and surrounding countries have agreed on collaborative efforts so save the sea.
 Several research projects have used the HYPE data to explore and communicate results with policy makers in the region.
 The results presented here were produced (2018) with funding from BONUS, the joint Baltic Sea research and development programme (Art 185) and national research councils, through SOILS2SEA and MIRACLE projects, each one embracing 5-10 research institutes in the region.